 The Main Shopping Streets in Paris

-Shopping was practically invented in Paris.
-It was the first city in Europe to be almost entirely illuminated at night, allowing people to go out to dinner and walk around at night safely under the moonlight—another reason Paris became famous for being romantic.
+Paris didn’t just revolutionize fashion—it transformed the way we shop.
+It was the first city in Europe to be almost entirely illuminated at night, allowing people to go out to dinner and walk around at night safely under the moonlight—one of the many reasons Paris became famous for being romantic.

 Champs D’Élysées